romeerez/orchid-orm/docs/src/guide/current-status-and-limitations.md

 Cannot select record with relations in the `create`, `update`, and `delete` queries.

-No helpful methods available for `PostGis`, full text search, trigram search.
+No helpful methods available for `PostGis`, trigram search.
 Need to use raw SQL pieces for this.

 Range database types, composite custom types aren't supported.